time::date

 Fig B -- A forejump timezone transition in the Europe/Amsterdam locality.
 The transition is marked by "tx".
 There is a gap in the chronology, marked by "gp" and "gq".
 The specified local time 02:30 falls within the observed gap, and so cannot be observed and is invalid.

-type lack
+type zonelookuper

 Show undocumented member

-type lack = enum u8 {
+type zferror = enum {

 Errors